Current Accounts Icon

 Can I get a free current account?

-Yes, there are free current accounts available.
-Just select 'Free in the relevant search box and all current accounts that come without monthly or annual fees will be selected.
-These accounts will still charge fees for overdrafts and for some other types of transactions.
+Yes, there are free current accounts available that come without monthly or annual fees.
+Be aware, a ‘free bank account’ will still charge fees for overdrafts and for some other types of transactions.

 What happens if I go over my agreed overdraft limit?